seejiafong/SmartPortfolioAdvisor/README.md

 ## SECTION 5 : USER GUIDE

-`Refer to User Guide at Github Folder: ProjectReport`
+`Refer to User Guide at Github Folder: User Guide`

 ### To run the system in local machine:
 #### System Requirements